rtsjs/rts/README.md

 ## Test
 ## Updates
 1. Priority queue available in browser
-2. Priority queue in typescript on surfaced with NG2
+2. Priority queue in typescript and is surfaced with NG2
+3. Fixed PriorityQueue NG2 binding